ThomasPiergiovanni/P3/README.md

 # Project 3 - Help MacGyver to escape!

-## 1. Introduction
+## 1. Introduction.
 This python package is a 2D game named 'Help MacGyver to escape!'.
 It consist of moving the hero (MacGyver) on a maze and make him escape that place.
 The hero will be able to leave that place if he reaches the exit.
 The problem, a guard is protecting the exit and he has no intention to let our hro go out so easily.
-Therefore, the hero will have to collect all objects dispatch here and there in the maze (a platic tube, a needle and a bottle of ether) in order to, thanks to this inventivity, build a syringe full of ether that will allow him to inject the guard put him to sleep and finally become a free hero again.
+Therefore, the hero will have to collect all objects dispatch here and there in the maze (a platic tube, a needle and a bottle of ether).
+This in order to build a syringe full of ether that will allow him to inject the guard and put him to sleep.
+This is how, our hero can become a free again.

-## 2. Prerequisite
+## 2. Prerequisite.
+This programm requires the following components:

-* python3
+* **python3**
-* pygame==1.9.6
+* **pygame==1.9.6**

-## 3. Installation
+## 3. Installation.
 ### 3.1.
 Download.
 Download this repository on your system, at the location that suit you best.

 ### 3.2.
 Python3 install.
-Ensure you have Python 3 installed.
+Ensure you have **Python 3** installed.
 If not, you can download it and install it from the [python offical website](https://www.python.org/).
 You'll find the necessary documentation there.

 ### 3.3.
 Create a vitrtual environment (*optionnal but recommended*).
 In order to avoid python version and libraries conflicts:
-* Create a virtual environnment using
+* Create a virtual environment using **venv** package
-> venv >
-package.
-Example:
-    python -m venv my/game/repository/my_virtual_environnment
+> python -m venv game_repository/my_virtual_environment
 * Activate the created virtual envrionnment.
+> source my/game/repository/my_virtual_environment/Scripts/activate
-Example: source my/game/repository/my_virtual_environnment/Scripts/activate Documentation for this is also available on [python offical website](https://www.python.org/).
+Documentation for this is also available on [python offical website](https://www.python.org/).

 ### 3.4.
 Pygame install.
-Ensure you have Python 3 installed.
-If not, you can download it and install it from the [python offical website](https://www.python.org/).
-You'll find the necessary documentation there.
-Install pygame on you virtual environnement.
+Install **pygame** on you virtual environement.
 You can  install it from the [pygame website](https://www.pygame.org/news).
 You'll find the necessary documentation there to do so.

 ### 3.5.
-Play
+Play.
 The programm is now ready to use.
 You can lauch xxx.py with your bash:
-'python xxx.py'
+> python xxx.py

 ### 3.6.
-Leave the virtual environment
+Leave the virtual environment.
 Once you're done with playing, you should leave the virtual environnement.
 Simply type
-    deactivate
+> deactivate
 in your bash.

 ### 3.7.
-Uninstall
+Uninstall.
 If you want to uninstall the game simply delete the complete repository.

-## 4. Settings
+## 4. Settings.

-* No settings required.
-Files & folders must not be modified.
+No settings required.
+Files & folders must b e used as is and shouldn't be modified.

-## 5. User Guide
+## 5. User's Guide.

 ### 5.1 Goal:
 The goal is to make the hero escape the maze.
 For that he must: